ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 });
 ```

-Also, if `applyAction` is `false`, which means that `$page.status` won't update, you'll find the status code for the request in `result`.
+Also, if `applyAction` is `false`, which means that `$page.status` won't update, you'll find the status code for the request in `result.status`.

 #### Strongly typed ActionResult

 Usually, you check the *result* status, as described above, not the form *validation* status, which is more conveniently handled in `onUpdate` (see below).
-But if you want to access the result data even here, for example if you return additional data in the form action, there is a helper type called `FormResult` that you can use to make the data strongly typed:
+But if you want to access the result data even here, for example if you return additional data in the form action, there is a helper type called `FormResult`, that you can use to make the data strongly typed:

 ```svelte
 <script lang="ts">